RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 	![screenshot](balloons-score.png)

-	Type 'score' as the name of the variable, and click 'OK' to create it.
+	Type 'score' as the name of the variable, make sure that it is available for all sprites, and click 'OK' to create it.
 You'll then see lots of code blocks that can be used with your `score` {.blockdata} variable.

 	![screenshot](balloons-variable.png)